coda1996/simtrig/README.md

 ```
 -tf=/dir/of/tile.txt
 ```
-There is exemple of this file, its caled target_data.txt In this file speed=<num> represents number of seconds between each cycle.
+There is exemple of this file, its called target_data.txt In this file speed=<num> represents number of seconds between each cycle.

 Syntax: